priyankavergadia/Django-Dialogflow-GoogleVisionAPI/README.md

 1. Inside chat folder, replace the AppointmentScheduler.json with your own credentials json file.
 2. In views.py in chat folder, Change the GOOGLE_PROJECT_ID = **"<YOUR_PROJECT_ID>"** to your project ID

+### Dialogflow Agent set up
+1. Download the agent zip file and upload it into your dialogflow account to create an agent.

 ### Build and run the app locally
 To run the Django app on your local computer, you'll need to set up a Python development environment, including Python, pip, and virtualenv.
 For instructions, refer to Setting Up a Python Development Environment for Google Cloud Platform.